Prominent Cases & Precedent-Setting Decisions

 When selected as sole lead counsel, Robbins Geller has the skill, experience and drive to litigate even the most complex and demanding cases, as reflected in such cases as Enron, Household International, and UnitedHealth.

-The Firm's securities team includes more than 20 former federal and state prosecutors, trial attorneys, and a top-tier appellate group whose collective work has established numerous legal precedents beneficial to investors.
+The Firm’s securities team includes dozens of former federal and state prosecutors, trial attorneys, and a top-tier appellate group whose collective work has established numerous legal precedents beneficial to investors globally.
+Please keep in mind that prior results do not guarantee a similar outcome in another case.

 - In re Enron Corp.
 Sec.
 Litig., No. H-01-3624 (S.D.
 Tex.).
-Robbins Geller attorneys and lead plaintiff The Regents of the University of California aggressively pursued numerous defendants, including many of Wall Street’s biggest banks, and successfully obtained settlements in excess of $7.3 billion for the benefit of investors.
-This is the largest aggregate class action settlement not only in a securities class action, but in class action history.
+Robbins Geller attorneys and lead plaintiff The Regents of the University of California aggressively pursued numerous defendants, including many of Wall Street’s biggest banks, and successfully obtained settlements in excess of $7.2 billion for the benefit of investors.
+This is the largest securities class action recovery in history.

 - In re UnitedHealth Grp.
 Inc. PSLRA Litig., No. 06-CV-1691 (D. Minn.).
 In the UnitedHealth case, Robbins Geller represented the California Public Employees’ Retirement System (“CalPERS”) and obtained an $895 million recovery on behalf of the UnitedHealth shareholders.
 Former CEO William A. McGuire paid $30 million and returned stock options representing more than three million shares to the shareholders, bringing the total recovery for the class to over $925 million.
 This is the largest stock option backdating recovery in history, and is more than four times larger than the next largest options backdating recovery.
 Additionally, Robbins Geller obtained unprecedented corporate governance reforms, including election of a shareholder-nominated member to the company’s board of directors, and a mandatory holding period for shares acquired by executives.